Randolph College Home Page Give Today! Support Randolph College

 BIOL 3306 - Immunology

 A presentation of the fundamentals of immunology blending theory with practical application.
 Topics include development of the cells of the immune system, antigens, antibodies, immunization, allergic reactions, organ transplants, immunology of cancer, the autoimmune phenomenon, and immunodeficiency diseases.
-Hours credit: 3.
+Credit hours: 3.
 Prerequisite: two courses in biology at the 2200 level, including BIOL 2203-2203L.
-Offered alternate years.

-Students in this course will use computational methods to analyze and manipulate large genomic, proteomic, and biomedical data sets.
-Topics may include: analysis of genomic sequences, comparative genomics, genome annotation, transcriptomics, network biology, proteomics, protein folding and structure prediction, protein-protein interaction, and statistical methods such as Monte Carlo simulation, Gibbs sampling, and hidden Markov models.
-Hours: 3.
-Prerequisite: Two courses in biology at the 2200 level, including BIOL 2204-2204L, or permission of the instructor.
+An in-depth examination of cellular, organellar, and viral genomes and bioinformatic methods used to analyze genomic, transcriptomic, and proteomic data.
+Topics may include: analysis of genomic sequences, genome assembly and annotation, comparative genomics, evolution, transcriptomics, network biology, proteomics, protein folding and structure, protein-protein interaction, and computational and statistical methods used in bioinformatics.
+Credit hours: 4.
+Prerequisite: Two courses in biology at the 2200 level, including BIOL 2204-2204L, or permission of instructor.

 BIOL 3316 - Developmental Biology

-An introduction to the patterns of embryonic development in several organisms, including chordates.
+An introduction to the mechanisms of embryonic development in several organisms, including chordates.
 The origin of differentiated tissues and the development of organ systems are considered.
-Comparative reproductive patterns of vertebrates, metamorphosis in insects and amphibians, and stem cells are also discussed.
-Hours credit: 3.
+Gametogenesis, fertilization, sex determination, and stem cells are also discussed.
+Credit hours: 3.
 Prerequisite: two courses in biology at the 2200 level, including BIOL 2204-2204L.
-Alternate years.

 Laboratory studies and experiments illustrating the concepts presented in Biology 3316.
-The student gains familiarity with the important stages in the development of plants, amphibians, birds, and mammals.
-In addition, the student observes the process of fertilization in sea urchins and ferns, studies the development of living amphibian and bird embryos and investigates insect metamorphosis.
-Hours credit: 1.
-Corequisite: BIOL 3316.
-Alternate years
+The student gains familiarity with the important stages in the development invertebrates, birds, and mammals.
+In addition, the student observes the process of fertilization and embryonic development in sea urchins, studies the development of bird embryos and investigates patterns of regeneration in planarians.
+The effects of teratogens on development are also observed.
+Credit hours: 1.
+Prerequisite or corequisite: BIOL 3316.

 BIOL 3319 - Ecology

 The relationships of organisms to their environments are examined from an evolutionary perspective.
 Topics include speciation, adaptation, population dynamics, competition, predator/prey relationships, mutualism, productivity, succession, trophic dynamics, and biogeography.
 Students may also enroll in BIOL 3319L but it is not required.
-Hours credit: 3.
+Credit hours: 3.
 Prerequisite: two courses in biology at the 2200 level, including BIOL 2202-2202L.
 Offered second semester.

 BIOL 3319L - Ecology Laboratory